khornlund/severstal-steel-defect-detection/README.rst

 as a framework for all of my models.
 It's a really nice package and easy to extend, so I implemented a few of my own encoder and decoder modules.

-I used an ensemble of models, covered below.
+I used an ensemble of models for my submissions, covered below.

 Encoders
 ~~~~~~~~
 I ported `EfficientNet <https://github.com/lukemelas/EfficientNet-PyTorch>`_ to the above framework
 and had great results.
 I was hoping this would be a competitive advantage, but during the
-competition someone added an EfficientNet encoder to SMP.
-I used the `b5` model for most of the
+competition someone added an EfficientNet encoder to SMP and many others started using it.
+I used
-competition, and found the smaller models didn't work as well.
+the `b5` model for most of the competition, and found the smaller models didn't work as well.

 I also ported ``InceptionV4`` late in the competition and had pretty good results.

 I ported a few others that didn't yield good results:

     - `Res2Net <https://github.com/gasvn/Res2Net>`_
     - `Dilated ResNet <https://github.com/wuhuikai/FastFCN/blob/master/encoding/dilated/resnet.py>`_